 Todd Hill’s review published on Letterboxd:

-We’re reminded here that the FBI considered the Black Panthers a domestic terrorist organization, completely understandable given that the BPP didn’t just talk about killing “pigs.”
+FBI Director J. Edgar Hoover pops up occasionally in the person of Martin Sheen, and is fairly disgusting; Jesse Plemons is predictably understated as a G-man underling.
+We’re reminded that the FBI considered the Black Panthers a domestic terrorist organization, completely understandable given that the BPP didn’t just talk about killing “pigs.”
 But the FBI’s methods were a touch heavy-handed to say the least.

 We would do well to recognize that just a few short years ago a movie about a controversial, militant group like the Black Panthers, brought to us by filmmakers who are best suited for telling such a story, would never be allowed to achieve a profile as broad as “Judas and the Black Messiah” has been given.
 It fully merits such a platform.